 Tesco is the UK's leading supermarket chain and narrowly overtook Carrefour in 2013 to become the world's #2 retailer, though performance since then has been dented significantly by a brutal price war in the UK and sliding sales in several other key markets.
 The original platform for Tesco's growth was established in the 1970s and 1980s when former managing director Ian MacLaurin fought a long and drawn-out battle with the store's founding family to drag the brand upmarket, before overseeing a range of innovative schemes during the 1990s, not least the Tesco Clubcard loyalty and reward scheme and a financial services division.
 It leapfrogged domestic arch-rival Sainsbury's in 1995 to become Britain's biggest food retailer, and continued to steadily extend its lead while also broadening its footprint considerably with an aggressive move into non-food merchandise.
 After that, the group began looking mainly to the international market for further expansion.
 Most of its non-UK operations are now concentrated in Central Europe, with a small remaining foothold in Asia; a bold attempt to break into the US market in 2007 ended in failure five years later, and that setback was followed by a series of reverses in other markets, including the UK, leading to a change of CEO at the end of 2014.
 New chief Dave Lewis, hired from Unilever, cut loose distracting sidelines and less profitable international operations, and successfully led a back-to-basics renovation of the UK business.
 In 2017, Tesco acquired wholesale giant Booker, one of the key suppliers to not only its own retail estate but also its rivals.
 The following year, the group took steps to meet discounters Aldi and Lidl head-on with its own low-cost chain, Jack's, though so far that strategy has yet to prove its value.
 In 2015, the group explored the sale of inhouse marketing and analytics specialist Dunnhumby, which manages its Clubcard scheme, and also works for other retailers.
 In the end, though, it kept hold of the business.
 Group revenues for the year to Mar 2019 were £63.9bn, with net profit of £1.3bn.
 The UK & Ireland together accounted for over 80% of revenues and two-thirds of operating profit.
 At Tesco's peak in 2011, it had over 31% of the local grocery sector.
 That figure had fallen to 27% by 2019, but the chain retains a 12-percentage-point lead over nearest rival Sainsbury's from a network of almost 3,800 stores.
-There are another 900 stores in Poland, the Czech Republic, Hungary and Slovakia, and 2,040 in Asia, mainly in Thailand.
+There are another 550 stores in the Czech Republic, Hungary and Slovakia, and 2,040 in Asia, mainly in Thailand.
+However, several other international markets have been exited over the past few years including the US, Japan, South Korea, Turkey and most recently Poland.
 In 2019, CEO Dave Lewis took investors by surprise with a plan to step down in summer 2020; his successor will be Ken Murphy.

 Capsule checked 30th October 2019